Braves vs. Athletics Player Props Betting Odds

 Rooker Stats

-- Brent Rooker has put up 43 hits with eight doubles, 11 home runs and 26 walks.
-He has driven in 32 runs with one stolen base.
+- Brent Rooker has eight doubles, 11 home runs, 26 walks and 32 RBI (43 total hits).
+He's also stolen one base.

 Rooker Recent Games